anpaz/qstack/README.md

 - Pure quantum language with support for classical integration.
 - Clear and simple boundaries between classical and quantum execution.
 - Dynamic layers define both classical and quantum instructions.
+- Clear seperation of concerns and responsibilities between cpu and qpu

 # Programs and Kernels